4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 If you want to visit an Instagram sensation, prepare to wait… and pay.

-Whatever the Instagram sensation is that recently happened across your social media feed, if it blew up within the past year, be prepared to wait in a long line to get your hands on it… and to pay a hefty fee.
+Whatever the Instagram sensation is that recently happened across your social media feed, if it blew up within the past year or two, be prepared to wait in a long line to get your hands on it… and to pay a hefty fee.

 There’s nothing wrong with trying these things out–some are fabulous, some are mediocre–but don’t plan your entire trip to New York around them, or you’ll find yourself eating up too many precious sightseeing hours in line for gimmicks.